-On April 30 Microsoft Started rollout process of Windows 10 April 2018 Update version 1803 for everyone with a Number of new features such As Windows timeline, Nearby Share, Focus Assist, Support for Progressive Web Apps, improvements to Microsoft Edge browser New defender guard and more.
+On April 30 Microsoft Started the rollout process of Windows 10 April 2018 Update version 1803 for everyone with a number of new features such As Windows timeline, Nearby Share, Focus Assist, Support for Progressive Web Apps, improvements to Microsoft Edge browser New defender guard and more.
 Here we have collected new features Highlights With details on Windows 10 April 2018 update v1803.

 If you’re on the Fall Creators Update, you can defer the update for a while.
 And wait for user feedback and the update get stable then install the update. or If you’re looking forward to the new update, make sure you’ve prepared your system for it.